Setting up cashless items

 If you if you are planning on selling cashless items at your venue, you will need:

-- iOS devices with the TicketCo admin app downloaded
+- iOS devices or Android devices with the TicketCo admin app downloaded

 - Zettle terminals to accept card payments

 If you want to sell physical cashless cards, please contact us on email@example.com and we will assist you.